AugustanaCSC490Spring23/EasyArtShow/README.md

 3. The project should be on http://localhost:3000/
 4. Everytime you save your code file, it will reflect the new changes on the localhost site.

+### How to run firebase
+1. Download the private .env file (only shared within team)
+2. Put the .env file in the src folder
+3. Run the app

 ### How to contribute
 1. Make sure to create your own brance with this format: [catogory]/[name of the reference]
 category: